 ScienceLogic has contracted with companies in both the U.S. and U.K. in order to achieve a global perspective on the evolving security landscape.
 These companies conduct thorough scans of the ScienceLogic platform with a suite of commercially-available tools (Burp, Nessus, Nikto, Nexpose, Netsparker), as well as proprietary test methods.

-To offer complete transparency, ScienceLogic can provide customers with results of these external penetration tests under non-disclosure agreement, upon request.
+To offer complete transparency, ScienceLogic can provide customers with executive summary of the results of these external penetration tests under non-disclosure agreement, upon request.

 In addition, ScienceLogic customers with specific security obligations sometimes perform additional penetration tests tailored to their unique requirements.
 These companies report their findings back to ScienceLogic’s security team for consideration.

 DoDIN APL – Dept of Defense Information Network Approved Products List

 ScienceLogic SL1 is named on the U.S. Department of Defense Information Network (DoDIN) Approved Products List (APL).
 ScienceLogic was the first and only end-to-end IT infrastructure monitoring company ever to conform to the DoD’s rigorous security and interoperability standards.
 This certification has also been achieved by ScienceLogic SL1—an automation engine for AIOps.
 As part of the APL agreement, ScienceLogic complies with the request for timely patching of issues in order to maintain the operational availability, confidentiality, and integrity of our customers’ systems.
 To accomplish this, we work with customers to address any critical security issues within 24 hours, and important issues within one business week.

 FIPS 140-2 Compliant Cryptography